The Best Crypto Exchanges

 5. Bitstamp Exchange

-Bitstamp is the last crypto exchange on our top five list.
-Co-founded in 2011 by Nejc Kodrich and Damian Merlak, the exchange has built a solid reputation among the crypto enthusiasts.
+Bitstamp was co-founded in 2011 by Nejc Kodrich and Damian Merlak and has built a solid reputation among the crypto enthusiasts since then.

 At the start, Bitstamp was headquartered in Slovenia, only to be relocated to Luxembourg three years later where it was recognized as a payment institution and became the first nationally licensed crypto exchange.
 In 2018, Bitstamp was bought by NXMH, a Belgian company.